sandialabs/chama/documentation/installation.rst

   http://matplotlib.org.
 * nose: Used to run software tests, http://nose.readthedocs.io.

+Required Pyomo supported MIP solver:

-In addition to the Python package dependencies, **a Pyomo supported MIP solver is required** to solve the optimization problems formulated in Chama.
+* In addition to the Python package dependencies, a Pyomo supported MIP solver is required to solve the optimization problems formulated in Chama.
 Examples of solvers that meet this requirement include GLPK [Makh10]_, Gurobi [GUROBI]_, and CPLEX [CPLEX]_.